RAS-University/robotic-courses/docs/UAV.md

 **Number of blades**:

-The majority of propellers used in UAV's have two blades, because they are more efficient.
+The majority of propellers used in UAVs have two blades, because they are more efficient.
 However more blades can be chosen to achieve more thrust in a small area.
 Each blade increases the volume of accelerated air per turn, but also increases drag which in total makes efficiency drop.

 More advanced architectures include variable pitch propellers or contra-rotating propellers.
 The type of propeller must therefore be carefully chosen to balance thrust generation against drag and stability.